jhpyle/docassemble/_docs/admin.md

 files, and will only try to translate phrases that do not already exist in existing [`words`] files.

+### <a name="word addin manifest"></a>Word add-in manifest XML file

+The third utility is "Download Office add-in manifest file."
+You will need this if you want to enable a [Playground]-like task pane inside Microsoft Word.

+In Microsoft Office, third party add-ins are enabled through XML "manifest" files.
+Through this utility, you can download a manifest file that is customized for your server.
+You need to download this XML file and then install it in your Microsoft Office setup.

+For more instructions on how to do this, see the [Word add-in section].

 ## <a name="user list"></a>User List

 The "User List" is available to users with `admin` privileges.
 It